 All cancer patients, no matter where they receive treatment, undergo a great deal of diagnostic testing that begins at the initial appointment and continues throughout their treatment and follow-up care in the years after treatment has ended.
 Because diagnostic testing is such a large part of every patient’s journey, we are proud to be able to provide our patients with everything they will need without having to leave CHOC.

 Blood tests can be helpful in determining if a child has cancer.
 A complete blood count test, also known as “CBC,” counts the three types of blood cells: white blood cells, red blood cells and platelets.
 Doctors look for a change in the number of white blood cells or lymphocytes that fight infection, red blood cells that carry oxygen, and platelets that help the blood to clot.
-The CBC is very important when a diagnosis is made because cancer can affect the amount of red blood cells, white blood cells and platelets present before treatment has begun.
-This blood test is also done after therapy has started.
+CBC is essential when making a diagnosis because cancer can affect the amount of red blood cells, white blood cells and platelets present before the beginning of treatment.
+This blood test is conducted after starting therapy.
 Learn more about laboratory services at CHOC.

-Biopsies involve taking a sample of tissue, which is then studied in the laboratory.
+Biopsies involve taking a sample of tissue and then studying it in the laboratory.
 In a needle biopsy, a tissue sample is removed through a thin needle inserted into the tumor.
 Sometimes, surgery is required to remove the tissue.
 This is called an “excisional” or “incisions” biopsy, and is usually performed in an operating room by either surgeons or radiologists while the child is under general anesthesia.

 Bone Marrow Aspiration

-Bone marrow aspiration (also referred to as a “bone marrow biopsy”) is used by doctors to diagnose and monitor certain cancers.
-Bone marrow, which is liquid and looks like blood, is found inside some of the bones of the body and where many forms of cancer begin or spread.
+Doctors use bone marrow aspiration (also referred to as a “bone marrow biopsy”) to diagnose and monitor certain cancers.
+Bone marrow, which is liquid and looks like blood, is found inside some bones of the body and where many forms of cancer begin or spread.
 Examining a sample of bone marrow under a microscope is the only test that can confirm the presence of certain cancers such as leukemia.
 A sample of bone marrow is usually removed, or “aspirated,” from the hip bone through a special needle while the child lies on his stomach or side.

 Bone scans provide information about the bones in the body.
 Before the scan can be done, the child will have a radioactive material (isotope) injected intravenously.
-The child will then be asked to drink a large volume of water, which helps move the isotope in the blood stream.
+Then, the child will drink a large volume of water to help move the isotope in the blood stream.
 The actual scan does not take place for three to six hours.
 If a tumor has affected a bone, it will appear on the scan as an area of increased update of the radioactive material.